Main Units and Facilities

 The farm also includes acreages of pistachios, olives used for producing Fresno State olive oil, several citrus varieties, as well as peaches, nectarines and other specialty crop tree fruits and nuts.
 The farm features a certified organic plot that is available for student-led research and production.
 Animal education and training units on the farm include the quarter horse unit, beef unit, swine unit, poultry unit, sheep unit, and commercial dairy.
 Plant science facilities include the floral lab and the horticultural unit.
 All of these facilities provide excellent opportunities for students to get out of the classroom and into the “field” to gain real-world workplace and career experience.

 Gibson Farm Market

-The Gibson Farm Market is a unique Fresno State enterprise offering food and horticulture products produced on the university’s own campus farm.
+The Rue and Gwen Gibson Farm Marketis a unique Fresno State enterprise offering food and horticulture products produced on the university’s own campus farm.
 Among the most popular market products are fresh summer sweet corn; Fresno State ice cream, cheese and milk; beef and pork products; almonds; grapes; and wine from the Fresno State Winery.
 The products have been either grown, packaged, and/or processed by Fresno State and its students.
-A $1.2 million donation made by benefactor Joyce Mae Gibson in 2011 enabled construction of its brand-new building, as well as improved equipment.
+A $1.2 million donation made by benefactor Joyce Mae Gibson in 2011 enabled construction of the building, as well as improved equipment.